 It seems obvious, but ultimately it’s up to art lovers and museum visitors to make a difference.
 Museums are only responding to demand, and if we don’t attend exhibitions of female artists, their works will just keep gathering dust.

-Pushing women from the margins into the centre
+Bringing women from the margins to the centre

 Women have had, and will always have, a huge presence in the art world, from artists to curators, patrons and muses.